engineyard/ey-docs/pages/database-mysql-upgrade.md

 The MySQL 5.1 and MySQL 5.5 databases are now candidates for testing on Engine Yard AppCloud.
 Read this page if you want to participate in the AppCloud MySQL 5.1/5.5 Alpha program.

+**Important!** MySQL 5.1/5.5 on AppCloud are Alpha features.
+Always test in a development or staging environment.

 ### Process